galasa-dev/cli/docs/generated/galasactl_runs_submit.md

   -s, --stream string              test stream to extract the tests from
       --tag strings                tags of which tests will be selected from, tags are selected if the name contains this string, or if --regex is specified then matches the regex
       --test strings               test names which will be selected if the name contains this string, or if --regex is specified then matches the regex
-      --throttle int               how many test runs can be submitted in parallel, 0 or less will disable throttling (default 3)
+      --throttle int               how many test runs can be submitted in parallel, 0 or less will disable throttling.
+Default is 3 (default 3)
-      --throttlefile string        a file where the current throttle is stored and monitored, used to dynamically change the throttle
-      --trace                      Trace to be enabled on the test runs
+      --throttlefile string        a file where the current throttle is stored.
+Periodically the throttle value is read from the file used.
+Someone with edit access to the file can change it which dynamically takes effect.
+Long-running large portfolios can be throttled back to nothing (paused) using this mechanism (if throttle is set to 0).
+And they can be resumed (un-paused) if the value is set back.
+This facility can allow the tests to not show a failure when the system under test is taken out of service for maintainence.
 ```

 ### Options inherited from parent commands